 The best running watches for men have many of the same characteristics as the greatest running watches in general: They’re precise, long-lasting, dependable, easy to use, and come with a slew of extra features at a fantastic price.
 After you’ve checked all of those boxes, it’s generally a matter of size and style, with a dash of personal taste tossed in.

-Some have characteristics that appeal to men’s health concerns: The Apple Watch Series 6 has an electrocardiogram feature that may identify potential cardiac abnormalities, which can be hazardous for males, who are more susceptible to heart disease.
+Some have characteristics that appeal to men’s health concerns: The Apple Watch Series 6 and 7 have an electrocardiogram feature that may identify potential cardiac abnormalities, which can be hazardous for males, who are more susceptible to heart disease.
 We collected evaluations and comments from our male colleagues to compile this list of the best running watches for their ultra-functionality and long battery life.

 Polar Grit X